-If you’ve been searching the skies for air travel recently, you have probably been struck by the prices you’re seeing.
-Despite your best efforts to be flexible on travel dates and airports at the destination, you just can’t seem to find that good deal you had gotten used to seeing.
+If you’ve been searching the skies for air travel recently, you have probably been struck by the prices you see.
+Despite your best efforts to be flexible on travel dates and airports at the destination, you can’t seem to find that good deal you had gotten used to seeing.

 Here, I’ll go through what makes flight prices go up and down due to many airline industry and world conditions.
 I’ll also detail how I use some tricks and tools to get cheap flights, like Skyscanner, Scott’s Cheap Flights, and more.